steambap/weilinshi.org/content/post/i-will-stop-maintain-svg-captcha.en.md

 Since I no longer works at Lemonce, I've lost the access to the repo.

 [Li Chao](https://github.com/lichaozhy) will take over the maintaince of the library.
 You can email him: lichao@or-change.cn .
-By the way, he is a great programmer from Tianjin University.

 ## What happened actually?